psycopg/psycopg/docs/advanced/pipeline.rst

     ...         cur.executemany(
     ...
 "INSERT INTO elsewhere VALUES (%s)",
     ...             [("one",), ("two",), ("four",)])

+Unlike in normal mode, Psycopg will not wait for the server to receive the result of each query; the client will receive results in batches when the server flushes it output buffer.

 When a flush (or a sync) is performed, all pending results are sent back to the cursors which executed them.
 If a cursor had run more than one query, it